2i2c-org/infrastructure/docs/howto/features/dedicated-nodepool.md

 an *event*, it's important to consider the node type and minimum node size used.
 As there will likely only be minimal number of users until the event starts, it's helpful to set the *minimum node pool size* to 0 until at least *a week* before the start of the event.
-A smaller node type is also adviced until a week before the event.
+A smaller node type is also advised until a week before the event.